 Vin Scully, Dodgers broadcaster for 67 years, dies at 94

-Hall of Fame broadcaster Vin Scully, whose dulcet tones provided the soundtrack of summer while entertaining and informing Dodgers fans in Brooklyn and Los Angeles for 67 years, died Tuesday night, the team said.
+LOS ANGELES - Hall of Fame broadcaster Vin Scully, whose dulcet tones provided the soundtrack of summer while entertaining and informing Dodgers fans in Brooklyn and Los Angeles for 67 years, died Tuesday night.

 He was 94.

-Scully died at his home in the Hidden Hills section of Los Angeles, according to the team, which spoke to family members.
+The Dodgers say family members informed them that Scully died at his home in the Hidden Hills section of Los Angeles.

 As the longest tenured broadcaster with a single team in pro sports history, Scully saw it all and called it all.

-He began in the 1950s era of Pee Wee Reese and Jackie Robinson.
+He began in the 1950s era of Pee Wee Reese and Jackie Robinson and went through to 2016, when he retired.